ystyle/sqlmanager/README.md

 [![GoDoc](https://godoc.org/github.com/ystyle/sqlmanager?status.svg)](https://godoc.org/github.com/ystyle/sqlmanager)
 ---
 ### sqlmanager
-a library for manager sql with markdown like [beetsql](http://ibeetl.com/)
+a library for manager sql with markdown or constant field. and you can custom sql store plugin.

 **Not A Go ORM Library**